 Section 3.10 Compensation.
 Directors do not serve for personal financial interest and will not be compensated.
 However, the reasonable expenses of directors for attendance at board meetings may be paid or reimbursed by the Corporation.
 In limited circumstances and only in accordance with the Corporation’s Conflict of Interest policy, Consultant policy, and any and all other applicable policies, the Corporation may compensate a director for professional services that would otherwise be contracted out.
 Any compensation must be in compliance with charitable trust laws.

 Section 3.11 Committees.
 By one or more resolutions adopted by the vote of a majority of the directors present in person at a meeting at which a quorum is present, the board of directors may designate from among its members an executive committee and from among its members and non-members of the board of directors one or more committees, each of which, to the extent provided in the resolution establishing such committee, shall have and may exercise all of the authority given it bythe board of directors, except as prohibited by the Act.
 The delegation of authority to any committee shall not operate to relieve the board of directors or any member of the board from any responsibility or standard of conduct imposed by law or these bylaws.
 Rules governing procedures for meetings of any committee shall be the same as those set forth in these bylaws or the Act for the board of directors unless the board or the committee itself determines otherwise.
-The Executive Director shall serve as an ex-officio non-voting member on all committees, except for the Board Development Committee.
+The Executive Director and Deputy Director shall serve as an ex-officio non-voting member on all committees, except for the Governance Committee.
 S/he may be invited to attend meetings not involving Director recruitment.

 Section 3.12 Executive Committee.
 The board of directors shall elect an Executive Committee at the Annual Meeting that shall serve until the following Annual Meeting.
 This Committee shall be responsible for the general supervision of the affairs of the Corporation.
 The Board Chair, Vice-Chair, and Treasurer shall be members of this Committee.
-The Executive Director shall serve as an ex-officio non-voting member of the Executive Committee.
+The Executive Director and Deputy Director shall serve as an ex-officio non-voting member of the Executive Committee.
 The Executive Committee shall meet at such times and places as shall be designated by the Board Chair.
 The Executive Committee may, between regular meetings of the board, but never in substitution for such meetings, exercise the powers as authorized by the Board of Directors, except as prohibited by the Act.
 A majority of the members of the Executive Committee present and voting shall be binding as to the action taken by the Executive Committee.

 Section 3.13 Advisory Board Members, Advisory Boards, and Advisory Committees.
 The board of directors, from time to time, may elect individual non-voting advisory board members.
 The board of directors, from time to time, may also form one or more advisory boards, advisory committees, or other bodies composed of such members, having such rules of procedure, and having such chair, as the board of directors shall designate.
 The name, objectives and responsibilities of each such advisory board member, advisory board, and/or advisory committee, and the rules and procedures for the conduct of his/her/its activities, shall be determined by the board of directors.
 An advisory board member, advisory board, and/or committee, may provide such advice, service, and assistance to the Corporation, and carry out such duties and responsibilities for the Corporation as may be specified by the board of directors; except that, if any such entity has one or more members thereof who are entitled to vote on advisory board or committee matters and who are not then also directors, such advisory and/or committee member may not exercise any power or authority reserved to the board of directors by the Act, the articles of incorporation or these bylaws.
 Further, no advisory board member, advisory board, and/or committee shall have authority to incur any corporate expense or make any representation or commitment on behalf of the Corporation without the express approval of the board of directors and the president/chair of the board of the Corporation.